VeritasJoker/PSY-504-Quarto/README.md

-This is for testing Quartro for PSY 504
+This is for testing Quarto for PSY 504

 2025-02-05